-Using EDIT\PROFILE's CHANGE\USER subcommand, CLAUDIUS edits the project DENMARK database and assigns himself and HAMLET to the group PRINCES, one of the ACL groups provided by the System Administrator as part of the project limits.
+Using the CONFIG_USERS Change User operation, CLAUDIUS edits the project DENMARK database and assigns the group PRINCES to himself and HAMLET.
+(PRINCES is one of the ACL groups provided by the System Administrator as part of the project limits.)
 CLAUDIUS then specifically sets HAMLET's four command environment limits to values greater than the project defaults (but still less than the project limits).